Document Delivery

 When you contact the library, provide the following information:

-About the Library's Certified Copies
+About Certified Copies

 Fees

-Digital court record (no scanning involved) | $5 per record |
+Digital court records (no scanning involved) $5 service charge + $5 per record

-Faxed documents | $0.50 per page |
+Faxed documents $5 service charge + $0.50 per page

-Payment is due at the time of service.
 The library accepts cash, personal checks, cashier's checks, Visa, MasterCard, Discover, and American Express.